 Receivership: A guide for creditors

-This information sheet (INFO 54) provides information for unsecured creditors of companies in receivership.
+This is Information Sheet 54 (INFO 54).
+It provides information for unsecured creditors of companies in receivership.

 You are a creditor if the company owes you money.
 You may be owed money because you: